jfoucher/planck-6502/docs/_posts/2021-09-22-new-boards-on-the-way.md

 As  of right now, the final revision is in production, as well as three other boards, two of which I only have built on the prototype boards until now : the [OPL2 board](/Hardware/opl2/) and the [LCD board](/Hardware/lcd/).
 The third one is the through hole version of the [I/O board](/Hardware/io/)

 Next, I am planning on designing a board to interact with an SD card.
-This board will plug into the back of the I/O  board with a ribbon cable to use it's SPI capability.
+This board will plug into the back of the I/O  board with a ribbon cable to use its SPI capability.
 I will have to research some simple filesystems to use, because even implementing FAT16 in 6502 assembly seems like a daunting challenge.